Our journey began 25 years ago in Bali

-Colombian-born designer Paola Buendía and her husband, Mark Donovan, met as undergraduates at Harvard.
-Spurred by a four-month backpacking trip to Bali, they founded Wooden Ships in NYC in 1992, two years after graduation.
+Colombian-born designer Paola Buendia and co-owner Mark Donovan met as a undergraduates at Harvard.
+Spurred by a four month backpacking trip to Bali, they founded Wooden Ships in NYC in 1992, two years after graduation.

-paola: After backpacking in Borneo and Java, I decided to do a quick stop over in Bali....
-I had been expecting a touristy place and was only going to pass through…but it turned out to be the most incredible place…people come here to create - to paint, build, write, design jewelry or boats or kites... whatever.
-The community is dynamic and inspiring.
-The locals are so talented but also very grounded and kind.
-We knew we wanted that to be a permanent part of our lives and that it would be an ideal place for us to raise a family.
+After backpacking in Borneo and Java, I planned a quick stopover in Bali...
+I had been expecting a touristy place and was only going to pass through.
+But it turned out to be the most incredible place.
+People come from all over the world here to create - to paint, build, write, design jewelry or boats or kites... whatever.
+And the locals are so talented but also very grounded and kind.
+Bali has been my home ever since.

-paola: Wooden Ships donates to causes that are important to us - and there are many!
-We are grateful to be able to regularly donate to EarthJustice, Sea Shepherd International, Avaaz, Organic Consumers Organization, International Anti-Poaching Foundation, the Environmental Defense Fund, International Rescue Committee, Naral and WildAid.
+Wooden Ships gives to causes that are important to us - and there are many!
+We are grateful to be able to regular donate to EarthJustice, Sea Shepherd International, Avaaz, Organic Consumers Organization, the International Anti-Poaching Foundation, the Environment Defense Fund, International Rescue Committee, Naral and WildAid.

 We created a new company in Bali to ensure that production for Wooden Ships would be fair and ethical.
 The factory produces all our knitwear as well as accessories.
 Because we own and operate the factory, we can go beyond fair wages and conditions by providing our employees with extensive training and opportunities for growth.
 We invest time in each worker to provide them with new skills.